-Plan 1 is a defined benefit plan.
-The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-Employees are eligible for Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013.
+Plan 1 is a defined benefit Plan 2 is a defined benefit plan.
+The retirement benefit is based on a member's age, creditable service and average compensation final retirement using a formula. retirement using a formula.
+Employees are eligible for Plan Employees are eligible for 1 if their membership date is Plan 2 if their membership before July 1, 2010, and they date is on or after July 1, were vested as of January 1, 2010, or their membership 2013.